 Psych, Episode "A very Juliet episode" (season 4, ep.
 12)

 Comedy/Criminal-Drama.
-The show (running since 2006) stars James Roday as Shawn Spencer, a young crime consultant for the Santa Barbara Police Department whose "heightened observational skills" and impressive detective instincts allow him to convince people that he solves cases with psychic abilities.
+The show (running 2006-2014) stars James Roday as Shawn Spencer, a young crime consultant for the Santa Barbara Police Department whose "heightened observational skills" and impressive detective instincts allow him to convince people that he solves cases with psychic abilities.
 In this episode, Shawn gets the information that Scott, the old boyfriend of Juliet - whom she was supposed to meet again - had been killed under mysterious circumstances.
-In digging deeper, Shawn and his partner accidentally discover that Scott is well and alive and in a witness-protection program, because he helped to bring finally mobster J. T. Waring into jail for murdering an US-Marshal.
+In digging deeper, Shawn and his partner accidentally discover that Scott is well and alive and in a witness-protection program, because he helped to bring mobster J. T. Waring into jail for murdering an US-Marshal.
 When Shawn speaks with Waring, the man denies the responsibility for the murder and asks Shawn for a deal.
 And investigating again the crime scene, Shawn discovers that something is wrong with the whole case...

 Episode rating: